mtimmin65/engineering-notebook/README.md

 ### Reflection

-I always have some sort of trouble with the code. with a little help I figured it out and got it working.
+I always have some sort of trouble with the code.
+With a little help from [elias zell](https://github.com/ezell38/Hello_CircuitPython) I figured it out and got it working.
 Using the internet and peers as reasources.

 ## CircuitPython_servo

 ### Description & Code

+This assignment was to make a servo move back and forth.
+I had to find code and a wiring diegrahm.

 ```python
 import time